Roho ya Selous

 Roho ya Selous Camp: Our View

 Roho ya Selous, meaning ‘The Heart of the Selous’ is a relatively new Camp which opened in August 2017.
 Roho ya Selous is situated on the west side of Lake Nzerakera just north of the inland Delta formed by the Rufiji River.
-Set on a hill, Roha ya Selous is situated in the heart of the Selous Game Reserve, offering a classic Safari experience in Tanzania.
+Set on a hill, Roha ya Selous is situated in the heart of the Selous Game Reserve, offering a classic Safari experience in southern Tanzania.

-Located within Tanzania’s 'Southern Circuit', Roho ya Selous is home to one of Africa’s largest wild dog populations.
+Located within Tanzania’s 'Southern Circuit', Roho ya Selous is home to one of Africa’s largest Wild Dog populations.